 Use data recovery software

-The original files are not encrypted directly, but deleted by the virus: the files ransomware creates are only copies, thus you can try using a data recovery tool to restore the removed source files — it is worth a shot, indeed.
+The original files are not encrypted directly, but deleted by the virus: the files ransomware creates are only copies, thus you can try using a data recovery software tool to restore the removed source files — it is worth a shot, indeed.
 However, the ransomware tools are continuously changed and improved, so the data recovery software may not be helpful in case some more advanced viruses took place.

 In that situation, you will have to contact a professional data recovery services company to restore your files from a ransomware attack.

-Having a regular backup of your device data in an external hard drive, SSD, SD card, tape, cloud, or any other storage may save you great amount of money in case you encounter your important data being compromised by a malware attack.
+Having a regular backup of your device data in an external hard drive, SSD, SD card, tape, cloud, or any other storage may save you a great amount of money in case you encounter your important data being compromised by a malware attack.
 If you have a backup, reinstall everything from scratch, recovering the encrypted files from the original ones as it will be the best to perform a complete wipe of your system: formatting the hard disks will ensure that no remnants of the malware remain.

 Finally, the biggest mistake you can make is to send any money to the criminals in the hope they will provide you with the instructions for decrypting your files (as it’s probably promised in the ransom message).
 Transferring money to intruders doesn’t guarantee anything, but only means the way of sponsoring their malicious practice: as it is mentioned in the Security Boulevard’s report, there have been lots of instances where no decryption tool being delivered after payment — which means you may end up with lost money and no files recovered.

 A couple of backups stored in a safe place can help you minimize potential losses, reducing significantly the amount of corrupted data needed to be restored.
-However, if you haven’t got your system and data backed up providentially, carry the situation with dignity and rebuild your lost data yourself, if possible, or with the help of data recovery company.
+However, if you haven’t got your system and data backed up providentially, carry the situation with dignity and rebuild your lost data yourself, if possible, or with the help of a data recovery company.